ztan7github/ML_Gender_Wage_GAP/README.md

 To be more concrete, consider a regression model.
 We have some regressor of interest, $d$, and we want to estimate the effect of $d$ on $y$.
-We have a rich enough set of controls $ x $ that we are willing to believe that $E[\epsilon|d,x] = 0$ . $d_i$ and $y_i$ are scalars, while
+We have a rich enough set of controls $x$ that we are willing to believe that $E[\epsilon|d,x] = 0$ . $d_i$ and $y_i$ are scalars, while
 $x_i$ is a vector.
 We are not interested in $x$ per se, but we need to include it to avoid omitted variable bias.
 Suppose the true model